realA10001986/Time-Circuits-Display/README.md

 #### Use GPS as time source

-If a [GPS receiver](#gps-receiver) is connected, this selects whether GPS time is used for synchronization.
+If a [GPS receiver](#gps-receiver) is connected, this selects whether GPS time is used for time synchronization.

 #### Destination Time display brightness